vickharitonov/simple-gifmaker/README.md

 <h2>Simple GIF images maker</h2>
 Allows you to create animated gif-images from different-sized frames.
 Gifmaker will crop all collected frames to the calculated minimum size.
+Also you can set quality of compiling frames and duration time per frame in milliseconds
 <h3>Installation</h3>

 ```sh